iftec/BigBangBookstore/README.md

 # The Big Bang Bookstore

 ## Site Overview
-An online bookstore specialising in books that deal with space, quantum physics, time, reality, and other mysteries of the universe.
+- An online bookstore specialising in books that deal with space, quantum physics, time, reality, and other mysteries of the universe.
+- The site is designed to be easy to navigate and use, with a focus on providing a seamless shopping experience for customers.
+- The project can be broken down into several applications, each with its own purpose and functionality.
+ - The main application is the 'bigbangbookstore' application, which contains the core functionality of the site.
+ - The 'stores' application is used to manage user profiles, authentication and orders.
+ - The 'checkout' application is used to handle the checkout process and payment processing.
+ - The 'basket' application is used to manage the user's shopping basket.

 **Live Site:** [View the live site here](#)